Updated on 07/21/23

 Titration is a somatic approach that refers to a process of experiencing small amounts of distress with the goal of relieving pain from a previous traumatic event or experience.
 As one slowly begins to revisit past trauma, your therapist will track your body’s response and the sensations they bring up.
 They will check in about how you feel in addition to watching your physical response, breathing changes, clenched hands, or shift in tone of voice.

 Are There Limitations to Somatic Therapy?

 While many report good results from somatic therapy, science-backed evidence of this approach remains limited.
-In 2017, the first randomized controlled study evaluated the effectiveness of this approach for treating post-traumatic stress disorder (PTSD), and found that somatic therapy does have positive benefits as a treatment option.
+In 2017, the first randomized controlled study evaluated the effectiveness of this approach for treating post-traumatic stress disorder (PTSD), and found that somatic psychotherapy does have positive benefits as a treatment option.
 However, the study had some limitations, as does some other research on PTSD.

 In addition to the need for additional research, there are ethical concerns surrounding the use of touch during therapy.
 While some may find physical contact during therapy reduces pain and helps release tension, others – especially those affected by trauma and sexual abuse – may be triggered or uncomfortable.

 What to Look for in a Somatic Therapist

 Somatic therapy can be easily integrated into other psychotherapy and counseling practices – the key is to find a licensed and experienced mental health professional with training in somatic therapy techniques.
 Keep in mind that finding a therapist with the right educational background and experience is only one piece of the puzzle; it is just as important to find a therapist with whom you feel comfortable speaking and who you feel understands you and the challenges you’re looking to overcome.